Why does my dog bark?

 Stop for silence

 As with all attention seeking behavior, removal of that attention or outcome is what will stir a change.
 For example, if your dog barks during a specific activity e.g. while preparing your dog’s dinner.
 Progress towards their goal outcome (being fed) should stop and refrain from given any attention until the barking stops.
 Once your dog quiet, progress can continue.
 The principal of stopping an activity for calm and quiet applies for all excitement barking.

 In some instances, it’s not possible or realistic to stop the exciting activity i.e. a visitor arriving at the house.
 In these cases, you should remove the dog.
 The best way to remove the dog without giving the attention they want is by using a house line.
 You can pick up the house line and remove your dog from the situation for a “time out”.
 If, once allowed back in, your dog immediately begins to bark again, you can briefly exclude them again.
 Of course, the house line should only be fitted when he is supervised.

 In order for this to be effective, the consequence (i.e. stopping the activity or removal from the situation) must occur immediately after the barking starts and resume as soon as they are quiet so your dog can make the association, If you continue to ignore your dog once they have stopped barking then they will not be able to make a link to the consequence and the reward with stopping.

 Stick it out

 Be aware that when you first start this training, your dog may increase their barking.
 This is because they have learnt in the past that stopping is what brings success.
 The worst mistake to make at this time is to respond as you will simply have taught your dog to bark harder and louder in future!

-- Learn to not respond to your dog’s attention seeking barking
+- Learn not to respond to your dog’s attention seeking barking

 - Purchase a house line for quick, minimum attention removal from a situation